core-wg/oscore/draft-ietf-core-object-security.md

 One Master Secret can be used to derive multiple security contexts if unique Master Salts can be guaranteed.
 This may be useful e.g. in case of recommissioning with reused Master Secret.
 In order to prevent reuse of AEAD nonce and key, which would compromise the security, the Master Salt must never be used twice, even if the device is reset, recommissioned or in error cases.
 Examples of failures include derivation of pseudorandom master salt from a static seed, or a deterministic seeding procedure with inputs that are repeated or can be replayed.
 Techniques for persistent storage of security state may be used also in this case, to ensure uniqueness of Master Salt.

-Assuming the Master Salts are indeed unique (or stochastically unique) we give an example of a procedure which may be implemented in client and server to establish the OSCORE security context based on pre-established input parameters (see {{context-derivation}}) except for the Master Salt, which is transported in the Master Salt parameter in the OSCORE option (see {{obj-sec-value}}) of the request.
+Assuming the Master Salts are indeed unique (or stochastically unique) we give an example of a procedure which may be implemented in client and server to establish the OSCORE security context based on pre-established input parameters (see {{context-definition}}) except for the Master Salt, which is transported in the Master Salt parameter in the OSCORE option (see {{master-salt}}) of the request.

 1. In order to establish a security context with a server for the first time, or replace an old security context, the client generates a (pseudo-)random uniformly distributed 64-bit Master Salt and derives the security context as specified in {{context-derivation}}.
-The client protects a request with the new Sender Context and sends the message with the Master Salt in the OSCORE option (see {{obj-sec-value}}).
+The client protects a request with the new Sender Context and sends the message with the Master Salt in the OSCORE option (see {{master-salt}}).

 2. The server, receiving a request with the Master Salt parameter set derives a new security context using this Master Salt.
 The server processes the request as specified in this document using the new Recipient Context.
 If the processing of the request completes without error, the server responds with an Echo option as specified in {{I-D.ietf-core-echo-request-tag}}.
 The response is protected with the new Sender Context.